wintimes/OrangePiProxy/README.md

 # OrangepiProxy
-A script to set a new proxy from your LAN agent -Special for OrangePi
+A script to set up a local LAN proxy for Orange Pi